jpreston-alt/Quarentainment/README.md

 ## User Story

 AS a bored content consumer during a pandemic, I would like to visit a site and see entertainment options that match my interests.
-I would like to be able to keep a running list of items
+I would like to be able to keep a running list of items that interest me to refer back to at a later date.

 ## Wireframe